 Typically, NumPy arrays don’t have column names.
 Hence, while converting the NumPy arrays to Pandas dataframe, there will not be any column names assigned to the dataframe.

-Use the below snippet to convert the NumPy array to pandas dataframe with column names.
+Use the following code to convert the NumPy array to a pandas dataframe with column names.

-The list of column values must be in the same dimension as the array columns.
-If you’ve 5
+• The list of column values must be in the same dimension as the array columns.

 df = pd.DataFrame(array, columns = ['Col_one', 'Col_two', 'Col_Three', 'Col_Four', 'Col_Five'])